cvyl/Fighting-Transphobia/README.md

 ## Contributing

 We welcome contributions from anyone interested in combating transphobia.
-If you want to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you want to contribute to the project, please open an issue or pull request stating the changes you want to request/make.

 ## License